My Guest account can’t dial up the Internet!

 But if your kids log on through the Guest account and you’ll be home to reconnect to the Internet if necessary, this might be the only solution you need.

-Posted: September 10th, 2009 under Windows 7, Windows Vista, Windows XP.
+Posted: September 10th, 2009 under Internet, Networking, Windows 7, Windows Vista, Windows XP, Windows XP For Dummies, Second Edition.

-Tags: connect to Internet, dial-up, guest account
+Tags: can't connect to internet, dial-up, guest account, internet access

 Comments